kristyelee/class-projects/README.md

 # class_projects

-Please contact me for source code for any of the following projects:
+Please contact me (kristylee@berkeley.edu) for source code for any of the following projects:

 CS61A [Structure and Interpretation of Computer Programs]: Scheme Interpreter, Maps